 Moringa Benefits – Health Benefits and Medicinal Uses Of Moringa Oleifera

-- Important Moringa benefits for your health.
+- Many Moringa benefits for your health and wellness.

-- Medicinal uses and benefits of Moringa.
+- The medicinal uses and benefits of Moringa.

 If you want to try Moringa for any of the remedies it is used for, you can try the Renegade Pharmacist Moringa Turmeric capsules here (use code RP15 for 15% OFF your first order)

 - Moringa leaves rubbed against either of your temples may relieve headaches.

 - Apply moringa to insect bites or wounds for an anti-inflammatory and antibacterial effects.

 - Apply a poultice of fresh Moringa leaves to stop bleeding from grazes and small cuts.

 - Moringa leaf tea or dried moringa leaves effectively treats diarrhoea and gastric ulcers.

 - Moringa leaves treat bronchitis, fevers, ear and eye infections, and painful mucus membrane inflammation.